Colin Fletcher (bishop): Episcopal career

 Fletcher was appointed to the episcopate in 2000, succeeding Anthony Russell on his appointment as Bishop of Ely.
 He was consecrated as a bishop in Westminster Abbey by George Carey, Archbishop of Canterbury, on 4 October 2000 (St Francis of Assisi's day).
 Following the retirement of Richard Harries as Bishop of Oxford, Fletcher was Acting Bishop of Oxford until the appointment of John Pritchard (2 June 2006 – 23 March 2007); in 2014 he became acting bishop again following Pritchard's retirement (31 October 2014 – September 2016).
 Fletcher announced his intention to retire on 4 October 2020.

 In retirement, he has been licensed as an honorary assistant bishop of the Diocese of Oxford since 2021.

 Awards

 Fletcher was awarded the Officer of the Order of the British Empire in the Millennium Honours List.
 In 2008 he was awarded the Cross of St Augustine, the second highest international award for outstanding service to the Anglican Communion, by Rowan Williams, Archbishop of Canterbury.

 Private life

-A keen ornithologist, Fletcher married in 1980 and has three children.
+Fletcher is a keen ornithologist.
+He married in 1980 and has three children.

 His brother is Philip Fletcher (1946-2022), a reader and retired public servant.